 When it comes to snacking, Americans don’t mess around!
-According to the United States Department of Agriculture “Snacking Patterns of U.S. Adults” report, one-quarter of Americans’ daily calories now come from snacks, up considerably from years ago, and a whopping 97 percent of Americans are snacking regularly.
+According to the United States Department of Agriculture's “Snacking Patterns of U.S. Adults” report, one-quarter of Americans’ daily calories now come from snacks.
+This is up considerably from years ago, and a whopping 97 percent of Americans are snacking regularly.

 “Overall, the foods and beverages contributing the most calories at snacks are not the most nutritious options,” according to the USDA.
-That’s basically a nice way of saying that Americans are snacking on junk foods – foods high in sugar, salt, and fat and low in nutritional value.
+That’s a nice way of saying Americans are snacking on junk foods – foods high in sugar, salt, and fat and low in nutritional value.

-The good news for plant-based vegans is that there are lots of healthy plant-based vegan snacks available, everything from the simplest on-the-go snacks to more elaborate creations.
+The good news for plant-based vegans is that there are lots of healthy plant-based vegan snacks available.
+Everything from the simplest on-the-go snacks to more elaborate creations.

 Fruit: Mother Nature’s Candy

 Fruit, whether fresh or frozen, makes a great snack.
-Especially when you need extra energy for exercising or other strenuous activities.
-It takes just a minute to slice an apple into a sealable plastic bag and off you go, portable healthy snack in tow.
+Especially when you need extra energy for exercising or other strenuous activities, it takes just a minute to slice an apple into a sealable plastic bag, and off you go, a portable healthy snack in tow.

-At home, enjoy whole apples, bananas, pears, peaches, apricots, nectarines, oranges, and grapefruits, or bowls filled to the brim with berries, cherries, mangoes, kiwis or pineapple.
-Bowls of fruit can be enjoyed on their own or drenched in non-dairy milk, coconut cream or non-dairy yogurt (see below) for more of a dessert experience.
+At home, enjoy whole apples, bananas, pears, peaches, apricots, nectarines, oranges, and grapefruits.
+Or bowls filled to the brim with berries, cherries, mangoes, kiwis, or pineapple.
+Bowls of fruit can be enjoyed on their own or drenched in non-dairy milk, coconut cream, or non-dairy yogurt (see below) for more of a dessert experience.

 Some varieties also come in larger, more economical multi-serving containers.
-If you’re curious about what’s out there, check out “The Unofficial Ranking of Non-Dairy Yogurt Brands” online for some taste, texture and price reviews.
+If you’re curious about what’s out there, check out “The Unofficial Ranking of Non-Dairy Yogurt Brands” online for some taste, texture, and price reviews.

-But non-dairy yogurt can also be made at home with a fresher taste, higher quality ingredients and nutritional value, and without all those fillers.
+But non-dairy yogurt can also be made at home with a fresher taste, higher quality ingredients, and nutritional value, without all those fillers.
 Be sure to check out my recipe for Soy Yogurt.
-If you don’t have a yogurt maker, check out this article, “How to Culture Yogurt Without a Yogurt Maker” – it’s easier than you think and so worth that delicious homemade taste.
+If you don’t have a yogurt maker, check out this article, “How to Culture Yogurt Without a Yogurt Maker”.
+It’s easier than you think and so worth that delicious homemade taste.

 Chips, Crackers, and Granola

 Did you say “healthy chips?”
 Perhaps, like most people, you didn’t realize there was such a thing.
 But thankfully for diehard snack lovers, I’m happy to say that there is!
-And the best news is, they pair well with hummus and other healthy vegan sauces, dips and hummus (below), of which there is something for virtually every taste.
+And the best news is they pair well with hummus and other healthy vegan sauces, dips, and hummus (below), of which there is something for virtually every taste.

 But you don’t have to buy chips in the store!
-You can easily, quickly and affordably make your own oil and gluten-free tortilla chips at home from whole corn tortillas.
+You can easily, quickly, and affordably make your own oil and gluten-free tortilla chips at home from whole corn tortillas.
 I have a simple recipe for these quick chips in my Mango Salsa & Baked Tortilla Chips recipe.

-Sauces, Dips, and Hummus
+Dips and Hummus